Why Do People Fall?

 banner

 As we age, we do assume additional risk factors that contribute to falling, however, falls are not a normal part of aging.
-Your loved one can stay on their feet and avoid the risk of a fall.
+You or your loved one can stay on your feet and avoid the risk of a fall.

 Many things can cause a fall

-Most falls are caused by a combination of factors, both internal to your loved one (happening within them) and external to them (happening in their environment).
+Most falls are caused by a combination of factors, both internal (happening within you or your loved one) and external (happening in the environment).
 A fall rarely occurs due to just one cause or reason.

 Internal causes (physiological)